nikoskalogridis/streamerbrainz/PLEXAMP_IMPLEMENTATION.md

 # Plexamp Integration Implementation Summary

-This document summarizes the implementation of Plexamp/Plex Media Server webhook integration into argon-camilladsp-remote.
+This document summarizes the implementation of Plexamp/Plex Media Server webhook integration into StreamerBrainz.

 ---